tnichols217/notes/CSDS 391/W/W3-tln32.md

 #### Variable Selection

-$C_3$ is selected as it has the least remaining restraints.
+$F$ is selected as it has the least remaining restraints.